MauiCommunityGuide/mauicommunityguide.github.io/docs/what-is-xamarin-community-guide.md

 ---
-id: doc1
+id: what-is-xamarin-community-guide
-title: Style Guide
-sidebar_label: Style Guide
-slug: /
+title: "What is Xamarin Community Guide?"
 ---

 You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).